UshaMC005/Namaste-react-web-series/Episode-2-Ignite-our-app/notes.md

-# When you create a create react app it will automatically give you production ready app.
+# When you create a react app it will automatically give you production ready app.

 behind the scenes use webpack and babel